MClemot/TopologicalAutoencodersPlusPlus/README.md

 ## Installation

-Tested on Ubuntu 22.04.5 LTS.

-Choose between the automatic installation with a script or the step-by-step installation.
+Choose between the automatic installation with a script (tested on Ubuntu 24.04 in a VirtualBox VM) or the step-by-step installation.

 ### Automatic installation

-Run the `install.sh` script (change by `install+CUDA.sh` if you own a CUDA-compatible device and want to use it):
+First, go to the root of this repository and run the `install.sh` script (change by `install+CUDA.sh` if you own a CUDA-compatible device and want to use it):
 ```
 chmod +x install.sh
 ./install.sh